ryo4004/postalcode/README.md

 It will take some time to complete.
 Exclude some postal code data because public data contains some data that might not be needed.
 The excluded data is placed in `database/except.db`.
+All office data is added to the database.

 ```
 node make.js